tabokie/coplus/README.md

   Also, This structure contains a partial spec for std::unique_ptr which return naked pointer as retrived result.
 - `SlowQueue`: Filo queue sync using a std mutex, used in low-concurrency condition like freelist in `FastQueue`.
 - `FastLocalQueue`: Provide a multi-consumer single-producer queue structure, which is wait-free and highly optimized.

+Basic idea is two sets of container meta data for accessor to conduct double-check entering.

-- `FastQueue`: A synthesize structure composed of the structures mentioned before.
+- `FastQueue`: A synthesized structure composed of the structures mentioned before.
 Provide a fully concurrent filo queue structure.

+Each producer will apply for a thread local buffer which is reusable.
+Then only race condition between consumers needs to be considered, which can be easily resolved by distributing consumer and support from `FastLocalQueue`.

+- `LeveledHashTable`: Multi-layered hash table optimized for concurrent access while mutating.

 ### Parallel Tasking